JHSC Certification

 A JHSC’s role is to identify health and safety issues in the workplace and make recommendations for the reduction of incidents, injuries, illness, and disease in the workplace.

-Joint Health and Safety Committee Part One
+Joint Health and Safety Committee Part 1

 Overview